 Budget friendly at Västmanlands-Dala nation

-Another student nation who isn’t afraid to ask both studying and working boys and girls out for a brunch date is Västmanlands-Dala nation, locally referred to as V-Dala.
+Another student nation that isn’t afraid to ask both studying and working boys and girls out for a brunch date is Västmanlands-Dala nation, locally referred to as V-Dala.
 Here, they go all in on the buffet concept, and a very varied one at that: different kinds of homemade bread, numerous spreads and cold cuts, pies, pasta, scrambled eggs and waffles – both standard ingredients and modern favorites see eye to eye on the tables of this Alvar Aalto-designed building.
 One of the most intriguing factors offered by V-Dala’s brunch is the price.
-How low it goes depends on how closely related you are to the nations itself: if you’re a member, you’re in for a bargain brunch – but not being associated to university activities at all doesn’t even lead to significant cost rises.
+How low it goes depends on how closely related you are to the nation itself: if you’re a member, you’re in for a bargain brunch – but even not being associated to university activities at all doesn’t lead to significant cost rises.

 Contrasts at Radisson Blu Hotel

 Would you like to know what a “culinary excursion” means in Uppsala?
 Then head over to Picnic, the restaurant at Radisson Blu Hotel.
 This trendy city hotel offers metaphoric food outings in the shape of brunch every weekend.
 And the menu is full of contradictions: hot and cold meals meet green and sweet ones, closely followed by refreshing liquids, in a mishmash of conventionality and uniqueness.
 How about bagels, chicken drumsticks, waffles straight from the iron, chocolate mousse and cheesecake?
 P.S.
 There’s a bubbly brunch version if you want to make the meal even more festive.